ProfJake/Assignment2/README.md

 The improvements made to the trackerService are good.
 But the problem is we are not strictly following good design here.
-For every new exercise (formula) that we want to add, we first have to create a new exercise object, then we need a new if statement to determine what string might have been entered, and choose the appropriate object to assign.
-None of this has anything to do with recording the metadata of the activity.
+For every new exercise (formula) that we want to add, we first have to create a new exercise function object, then we need a new if statement to determine if a matching string has  been entered, and finally create the appropriate instance and assign it.
+None of this has anything to do with recording the activity data.

 It would be better for us to *encapsulate* all of this exercise stuff into its own Exercise class.
-That way we can simplify the code in trackerService to just make a regular constructor call.
+That way we can simplify the code in trackerService to just make a constructor call to Exercise.
 Plus, if we ever wanted to, we could easily re-use the Exercise class.
 So that's what you are going to do!

 DIRECTIONS: